 There is no standard length or number of cognitive therapy sessions needed for the treatment of stress.
 It depends on what your needs are.
 After a few sessions, some people see improvement.
 Other people may need months of therapy before they feel better.

 This is significantly faster than the years-on-the-couch rate of psychoanalytic therapy, which is what many people still think of when they think of "going to a shrink."
+While psychoanalytic therapy focuses on your past and your unconscious responses to figure out the roots of your problems, cognitive therapy focuses on the here-and-now and how your responses to experiences or issues affect your day-to-day functioning.

 Giving It a Try